karlfloersch/posts/README.md

 ![Fun image](/images/ethereum-rainbow.jpg)

 # What is this?
-This repository which contains my blog post drafts.
+This repository contains my blog post drafts.
 If you found this, you might get to see some raw and unedited posts.
 Please don't judge me too much if I sound crazy 😅